13405 Abstract

 Keywords:

-Molecule design generative deep learning generative adversarial network variational autoencoder denoising diffusion probabilistic model model evaluation framework molecular representation
+molecule generation generative deep learning generative adversarial network (GAN) variational autoencoder (VAE) denoising diffusion probabilistic model (DDPM) model performance evaluation framework molecular representation

 CLC: